ReadyAPI contains several powerful instruments for complex and overall testing of your API and Web Services:

-In SoapUI NG, you create functional tests to verify that your service works as expected.
+In SoapUI, you create functional tests to verify that your service works as expected.
 You can quickly create simple tests or build complex tests by using data-driven loops, property expansion, scripting, and so on.

 In Secure, you verify that your service can resist most common attacks.
 In addition to already existing basic security scans, you can create custom security scans.

-In LoadUI NG, you simulate a massive load on your web server to see how it works under these conditions.
+In LoadUI, you simulate a massive load on your web server to see how it works under these conditions.
 You can use various testing strategies to test different aspects of your server.
-With LoadUI NG, you can run tests in parallel, as well as distribute tests among several test computers.
+With LoadUI, you can run tests in parallel, as well as distribute tests among several test computers.

 In ServiceV, you virtualize your service to continue its testing regardless of the development stage.
 It allows you to create a complex behavior and simulate a real behavior.
 In addition, you can use VirtServer to run your virts in your network.